engtuncay/engtuncay.github.io/java/java-art-a-guide-to-jdbi.md

 ```

-And, as with handles, the transaction is automatically closed when the closure returns.
+- A Must : Commit or Rollback The Transaction

-However, we must commit or rollback the transaction before returning:
+And, as with handles, *the transaction is automatically closed* when the closure returns.
+However, we *must commit or rollback* the transaction *before returning*:

 ```java
 handle.useTransaction((Handle h) -> {